Frequently Asked Questions

 No. PFDs MUST be worn at all times.
 Prior to going out on the water you will be fitted and instructed on how to properly use a PFD.
 Also, we have a specific Safety Protocol, which is found on this website and posted in our compound.
 Dragon boats very rarely capsize and our paddlers, coaches, and steerspeople are aware of what to do if such an incident should occur.
 To date, the KIDS have not experienced a capsized boat.

-Practices are cancelled only if strong winds, extreme cold, or lightning storms make it dangerous to be on the water.
+Practices are cancelled only if strong winds, extreme cold, or lightning storms make it dangerous to be on the water or if the coaches feel there are not enough paddlers to be safe on the river.
 Excessive smoke from forest fires and flooding have also caused practices to be suspended in the past.
 Rain, however, is not an excuse to stay home!
+Practices are not normally scheduled on the Saturday of a festival.
+COVID-19 and BC Health Guidelines may also impact the practice schedule.

 Q: When AND WHERE are practices?

 We have three practices per week: Tuesday and Thursday evenings, and Saturday mornings.
-Tuesdays and Thursday practices begin at 5:15 p.m. for the entire season.
-Saturday practices begin at 9 a.m. from the beginning of the season in April until the May long weekend.
-After the May long weekend, Saturday practices begin at 8 a.m.
+Tuesdays and Thursday practices begin at 5:15 p.m., on the water at 5:45 pm.
+Saturday practices begin at 8 a.m., on the water at 8:30 a.m.
 We meet at the Dragon Boat compound, which is located east of Pioneer Park.
 We launch from the Pioneer Park boat launch, 45-7th Avenue.

 Q: How long are practices?